JanviBh249/Internship-Journey-/README.md

 - Detailed methodology for preprocessing time series data.
 - Optimized LSTM architecture and trained model for accurate forecasting.

-📝 Day 7: Weekly Summary and Next Week's Plan
+📝 Day 7: Learning about next week's topics
-- Recap of accomplishments and learnings from the week.
 - Outlined plan for upcoming tasks on customer segmentation and clustering.

 ## 📅 Week 3: Customer Segmentation and Clustering Analysis